dwhiffing/fury/content/nato/uk/navy/carriers/body.md

 **Royal Navy Aircraft Carriers**

-Although the RN had more true aircraft carriers than any other NATO country beside the United States.
-These three Invincible Class ships, by any measurement must be considered light carriers when compared to American Fleet Carriers. indeed, they are slightly more than half the displacement of American Wasp and Tarawa class Amphibious Assault ships, with a similar air group capacity.
-However, designed for Sea Control as opposed to power projection, these ships were quite capable and often acted as flagships for NATO task groups.
+Although the RN had more true aircraft carriers than any other NATO country beside the United States at the end of the second world war and through much of the Cold War, the three Invincible Class ships, by any measurement must be considered light carriers when compared to American Fleet Carriers.
+Indeed, they are slightly more than half the displacement of American Wasp and Tarawa class Amphibious Assault ships, with a similar air group capacity.
+However, designed for Sea Control as opposed to power projection, these ships were very capable and often acted as flagships for NATO task groups.

 [**Invincible